Big Time Rush (group): 2013–2014: 24/Seven

-2020–present: Reunion
+2020–present: Reunion and Another Life

 On April 20, 2020, the band reunited virtually, as they uploaded a video on the band's social media platforms, sharing some wishes to their fans about the COVID-19 pandemic.
-On June 16, the band released an acoustic cover of "Worldwide".
+On June 16, the band released an acoustic performance of "Worldwide".
 In December 2020, member James Maslow uploaded a video of the band performing their song "Beautiful Christmas" via YouTube.

-On July 19, 2021, the group released a video announcing reunion performances which occurred in December 2021.